View of Moca's town square.

 Museo del Mundillo

-Every November the town celebrates the Mundillo Festival featuring artisan exhibits, weaving demonstrations, live music, and even a lace-centric fashion show.
+Every November the town celebrates the Mundillo Festival, featuring artisan exhibits, weaving demonstrations, live music, and even a lace-centric fashion show.

 Palacete Los Moreau

-The house has several names: Hacienda Iruena Manor House, Hacienda Labadie, and Palacete Los Moreau.
-This last moniker is in honor of the famous Puerto Rican novel “La Llamarada” by local writer Enrique Laguerre, who was inspired by the house and the family that lived there.
+The elegant building is also known as the Hacienda Iruena Manor House or the Hacienda Labadie.
+Its name, the Palacete Los Moreau, honors the famous Puerto Rican novel La Llamarada by local writer Enrique Laguerre, who was inspired by the house and the family that lived there.
 His remains are interred in a mausoleum on the property.

 Hacienda Museo Enriqueta

 Hacienda Enriqueta was the only sugar mill ever built in Moca.
 Its founder was Heinrich Kleibring, a German mechanic who came to Puerto Rico in 1830 to work at the Coloso Sugarcane Plant in Aguada.
 He developed the hacienda into its own sugar manufacturing plant and named it after his daughter, Enriqueta.
-She eventually inherited it and with her husband doubled production and acquired 70 acres of land.
+She eventually inherited it and, with her husband, doubled production and acquired 70 acres of land.
 The property was sold in 1925 and turned into a museum in 1967.

 The museum has beautifully kept grounds, historic buildings, and relics from the colonial period which serve as a window into Puerto Rico's past.